romainaugier/spydlog/README.md

 ## Installation

-Supported Python versions ranges from 3.8 up to the latest (3.14).
+Supported Python versions ranges from 3.9 (minimum version) up to the latest (3.14).
 Supported platforms are Windows, Linux and MacOs.

 ```bash
 pip install spydlog